evkx/evkx.github.io/content/models/honda/prologue/Prologue_FWD/_index.md

 ## Performance

-The Honda Prologue FWD has a maximum power of 158 KW (215 hp/212 bhp).
-The total torque is 320 nm (236 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 7.5 seconds.
+The Honda Prologue FWD has a maximum power of 158 KW (215 hp/212 bhp) and a total torque of 320 nm (236 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 7.5 seconds

 ## Battery, range, and charging